kaihoffman/k8s-tls-registry/README.md

 ![Registry](/images/registry.png)

-You will learn how each part works together by following the tutorial.
+You will learn how each part in the image above works together by following the tutorial.

 ### Do I need my own container registry?

 The primary purpose of a container registry is to store and host artifacts packaged in the [Docker or OCI-image format](https://blog.docker.com/2017/07/demystifying-open-container-initiative-oci-specifications/).

 At present there are managed registries for container images offered by almost every cloud provider.
-Even companies who do not offer compute are starting to offer registries such as [jFrog](https://jfrog.com), [GitLab.com](https://docs.gitlab.com/ee/user/project/container_registry.html), [Docker Inc](https://hub.docker.com), and [GitHub.com](https://github.com/features/package-registry).
+Even companies who do not offer compute resources are starting to offer registries, such as [jFrog](https://jfrog.com), [GitLab.com](https://docs.gitlab.com/ee/user/project/container_registry.html), [Docker Inc](https://hub.docker.com), and [GitHub.com](https://github.com/features/package-registry).

 So why would you want to set up your own?
+Here are a few reasons:

-* latency
+* Latency

 Hosting a registry inside your Kubernetes cluster is the fastest possible way to push and pull images.
-This matters for use-case such as auto-scaling and affects the overall speed to deploy from a CI/CD pipeline.
+This matters for use-cases such as auto-scaling and affects the overall speed to deploy from a CI/CD pipeline.

-* costs
+* Costs

 Bandwidth in and out of a datacentre is rarely free, let alone across regions.
-By hosting Docker images where they are produced and consumed keeps costs to the absolute minimum.
+Hosting Docker images where they are produced and consumed keeps costs to the absolute minimum.

-* regulations
+* Regulations

-Some regulations and legal restrictions such as GDPR may mean that storing artifacts with a SaaS provider is just not tenable.
+Some regulations and legal restrictions, such as GDPR, may mean that storing artifacts with a SaaS provider is just not tenable.

-* security
+* Security

 Although we don't explore it in the scope of this tutorial, additional security can be added to self-hosted registries using Open Source software like the [CNCF's Harbor](https://goharbor.io).
-Harbor scans Docker images for CVEs and other vulnerabilities.
+Harbor scans Docker images for [CVEs](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) and other vulnerabilities.

-* automation & portability
+* Automation & portability

 You may be able to automate a hosted registry on AWS, but completely different code is required to automate a registry on GCP.
-By using an Open Source registry that we can self-host, we regain the portability aspect.
+By using an Open Source registry that we can self-host, we regain portability, allowing you to host your project where you want.

-* ease of use
+* Ease of use

 It is relatively easy to integrate one or more registries into an existing Kubernetes cluster, in any availability region that you choose.

-### Pre-reqs
+### Pre-requisites

 * A domain name, or sub-domain which you own.
-You need to be able to update DNS A records for your domain.
+You need to be able to update `DNS A records` for your domain.
 I bought mine at [domains.google](https://domains.google).

-* [Docker](https://www.docker.com/) - we'll use a Docker container to generate some of our configuration
+* [Docker](https://www.docker.com/) - we'll use a Docker container to generate some of our configuration.

-* [Kubernetes](https://kubernetes.io/) - this tutorial is written with k3s in mind, but also works on Kubernetes with a few tweaks.
+* [Kubernetes](https://kubernetes.io/) - this tutorial is written with k3s in mind, but also works on full Kubernetes with a few tweaks.

   If you're a Civo user, then we'll be hosting our registry on [Civo Cloud](https://civo.com).
 You can use [k3sup (ketchup)](https://www.civo.com/learn/kubernetes-on-civo-in-5-minutes-flat) to deploy Kubernetes on your own Instances within a few minutes.
-If you have access to the #Kube100 program, then you can use the managed k3s service.
+If you have access to the [#Kube100 program](https://www.civo.com/kube100), you can use the managed k3s service available on the program.

-* [helm](https://helm.sh) - a packaging tool used to install cert-manager and docker-registry Some developers have concerns about using helm's server-side component called `tiller`.
-Rest assured, you can use the `helm template` command to avoid installing `tiller` if it bothers you.
+* [helm](https://helm.sh) - a packaging tool used to install cert-manager and docker-registry.
+If you prefer to not use helm's server-side component called `tiller`, rest assured you can use the `helm template` command to avoid installing `tiller`.

 * [cert-manager](https://github.com/jetstack/cert-manager) - a tool by [JetStack](https://jetstack.io/) which provides and renews TLS certificates from [LetsEncrypt](https://letsencrypt.org).

-* [docker-registry](https://hub.docker.com/_/registry) - This is a helm chart for Docker's own open source registry
+* [docker-registry](https://hub.docker.com/_/registry) - This is a helm chart for Docker's own open source registry.

-* [nginx-ingress](https://kubernetes.github.io/ingress-nginx/) - The Nginx IngressController configures instances of [Nginx](https://nginx.com) to handle incoming HTTP/s traffic.
+* [nginx-ingress](https://kubernetes.github.io/ingress-nginx/) - The Nginx IngressController configures instances of [Nginx](https://nginx.com) to handle incoming HTTP/S traffic.

-> Note: If you are using k3s, you can skip installing Nginx IngressController
+> Note: If you are using `k3s`, you can skip installing Nginx IngressController

 ### Tutorial

-We'll first install helm, then tiller, then Kubernetes users can add [Nginx](https://nginx.com/) in *Host* mode and k3s users can skip this because they will be using [Traefik](https://traefik.io).
+We'll first install `helm`, then `tiller`, then Kubernetes users can add [Nginx](https://nginx.com/) in *Host* mode and k3s users can skip this because they will be using [Traefik](https://traefik.io).
 After that we'll add cert-manager and an Issuer to obtain certificates, followed by the registry.
 After everything is installed, we can then make use of our registry using the password created during the tutorial.
 You'll finish off by testing everything end-to-end, and if you get stuck, there are some helpful tips on how to troubleshoot.

 Some components are installed in their own namespaces such as cert-manager, all others will be installed into the `default` namespace.
 You can control the namespace with `kubectl get --namespace/-n NAME` or `kubectl get --all-namespaces/-A`.